Seth-msum/340Group8/README.md

 ### Ben - Employee(Hayden Gagnon)

 While restocking shelves Ben notices that there are some items that he doesn't have enough of to fill the shelves.
 Ben checks the app to see if they have more in stock in the back or if he will have to notify his manager that they need to order more of these items.
 Ben quickly sees in the app that there is plenty of stock in the back and is able to go retrieve these items to finish stocking the shelves.

+### Jaylin - Customer(Hayden Gagnon)

+Jaylin was really excited when she heard aout Target getting an app that tracked inventory so she could plan her trip to the store before she left her house.
+She would make her grocery list and before heading to target would check to make sure they have everything in stock so that she wouldn't have any surprises when she got there.
+Because of this she was able to notice that Target didn't have any chicken breasts available and was able to plan a meal that used a different meat than chicken before going to Target.
+Because of the app Jaylin had a much better shopping experience at Target than she would have if the app wasn't available.

 ## Use Case Diagram